-“Champion” is a short story by Ringgold Lardner, who was an American sports columnist as well as a short story writer.
+“Champion” is a short story about boxing by Ringgold Lardner, who was an American sports columnist as well as a short story writer.
 He had three main subjects: sports, marriage and theatre.

 Lardner’s family was wealthy, he had to wear a brace on his foot until age eleven, he and his one wife had four sons and he died age 48 due to tuberculosis.

 “Champion” is a rags-to-riches story.

 “Champion” starts out in Chicago (shortened to “Chi” later in the story).
 Midge moves around to other places such as Milwaukee, New York, New Orleans.
 The eventual setting fiction about Midge is that he also has a wife up in Canada (outside the range of the American media) with five sons, all ‘dead ringers’ for Midge: the ultimate dream for a man who has dreams of being all-powerful.

 The pattern of domestic abuse isn’t so different from how it works today, with the following noteworthy addition:

 “I’ll put you in a hospital where they’ll keep you quiet.”